 The bobbleheads we see today are a modern collectible, but they have actually been around in some form since the mid-1800s.
 Published in 1842, a Russian short story, The Overcoat, by Niolai Gogol, is believed to be the earliest known record of the wobbling figures.
 While telling his tale, the author described the main character, Akaky, as having a neck "like the necks of plaster cats which wag their heads."

-From there, the concept carried over to various other countries over the years and made the transition to US sports in the early-1900s.
-Viewed mostly as a novelty during the early part of the century, they finally took off in the 1960s thanks to Major League Baseball.
+From there, the concept carried over to various other countries over the years and made the transition to U.S. sports in the early 1900s.
+Viewed mostly as a novelty during the first part of the century, they finally took off in the 1960s thanks to Major League Baseball.

 Although the interest peaked in the 1970s and subsided from there, the bobblehead collecting fire returned right before the new millennium.
 This was mostly due to a limited Willie Mays giveaway by the San Francisco Giants during the 1999 season to honor the 40th anniversary of Candlestick Park.

 Over the next few years, the resurgence was in full-swing and bobblehead giveaways became a common sight for baseball fans, with multiple giveaways each season.
 They are also a staple of minor league teams and many other sports have gotten in on the bobblehead boom.

 Bobbleheads are issued for a variety of reasons, but are normally made to celebrate a popular subject, player, mascot or milestone.
 While it can be difficult to predict which will be the most valuable, it is safe to assume that the most popular subjects tend to draw the most interest and the most value.
 This is especially true if it marks a significant moment, like the player's first bobblehead as a pro, or their induction into the Hall of Fame.
 There can also be signed versions, variants or versions that include a relic, like infield dirt or a jersey piece.